What Does Karma Literally Mean?

 Karma varies significantly across cultures and belief systems.
 It is a concept deeply rooted in Hinduism, Buddhism, and Jainism, where it is viewed as a cosmic force governing the cycle of cause and effect.

-See also What Is Kama in Vedas?
+See also What Is the Real Meaning of Karma?

 In contrast, in Western cultures, karma is often simplified to mean 'what goes around comes around,' focusing more on personal actions and consequences rather than a broader cosmic justice system.